-The Board Charter (clause 6) and the Nomination and Governance Committee Charter (clause 3) detail the process for the appointment and induction of new Directors.
+The Board Charter (clause 6) details the process for the appointment and induction of new Directors.
 The Board sets and reviews the criteria for appointment of new Directors having regard to the existing composition of the Board.
-The Board has established a Fit and Proper Person Guideline to ensure that individuals appointed to the Board and to roles reporting directly to the CEO (CEO Direct Report) have the appropriate fitness and proprietary to properly discharge their prudential responsibilities on appointment and during the course of their appointment.
+The Board has established a Fit and Proper Person Guideline to ensure that individuals appointed to the Board and to roles reporting directly to the CEO ("CEO Direct Report") have the appropriate fitness and proprietary to properly discharge their prudential responsibilities on appointment and during the course of their appointment.
 The following documentation, to the extent that it is available, is sought for each new Director appointment.

-- National criminal record check. - Corporate disqualification check and due diligence check. - Bankruptcy check. - Evidence of relevant material qualifications and memberships.
+- National criminal record check. - Corporate disqualification and due diligence check. - Bankruptcy check. - Evidence of relevant material qualifications and professional memberships.